 5. Customers want to hear your brand story

 Marcus Sheridan, the founder of River Pools and Spas, was on the verge of calling it quits — he dabbled into all sorts of marketing strategies but none of them produced the desired outcome.

-You don’t have to tell customers how great your product/service is, just tell them a short story of how it helped someone else.
+Through storytelling, you can really engage customers without needing to directly ask them to buy your product.
+You don’t even have to tell customers how great your product/service is, just tell them a short story of how it helped someone else.

 6. Address customers by their names and they’ll remember your brand

-In fact, make it the core because it controls your marketing, sales, technical, and even the management departments, and their decision making processes.
+Don’t approach customer service half-baked.
+Make it the core of your marketing strategy, in fact your business as a whole, because it controls marketing, sales, technical, even your managerial departments, and their decision making processes to boot.